chad-ermacora/kootnet-sensors/README.md

 Controlling the Sensor
 -------------------------

-**Kootnet Sensors** has a built in HTTPS server (Web Portal) to monitor, manage and use the Kootnet Sensor.
+**Kootnet Sensors** has a built in HTTPS server (Web Portal) to monitor, manage and operate the Sensor.
 There is also a 'Sensor Control' section in the Web Portal for managing one or more remote sensors.
 Assuming the sensor's IP is 192.168.10.11, you can access the sensor at https://192.168.10.11:10065 from any device with a web browser on the same network.